openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

 ### 6- Init Agent

-After creating the Agent object and configuring it with all configuration, we initialize the Agent
+After creating the Agent object and configuring it, we initialize the Agent.

 ```ts